How to dye leather with coffee

 How to dye leather with coffee (Steps)

-To use coffee as a dye, start by gathering all the things you need for this project; Coffee (brewed or instant), warm water and soap, soft microfiber cloth, isopropyl alcohol, 100-200 grit sandpaper, and leather conditioner or moisturizer.
+To use coffee as a dye, start by gathering all the things you need for this project:

 Step 1: Clean and sand your leather item